erwinvanhunen/PnP/Solutions/Core.TimerService/readme.md

 |Assembly|The full path to the assembly (.dll) containing the timerjob, e.g. c:\path\to\assembly.dll
 |Class|The full name, including namespace, of the class of the timerjob, e.g. MyNameSpace.DemoJob
 |ScheduleType|Possible values: **Minute**,**Daily** or **Weekly**.
 If **Minute** is specified: run a job every X minutes.
 Specify the Repeat attribute with an interval.
 If **Daily**: run a job on a specific time every day.
 Specify the Time attribute with a value.
 If **Weekly** is specified: run a job on a specific day every week.
 Specify both the Time and Day attributes
-|Repeat|Sets an interval in minutes to run a timerjob at.
+|Interval|Sets an interval in minutes to run a timerjob at.
 Only used in case of `ScheduleType="Minute"`
 |Day|Specifies the day of the week to run a job when `ScheduleType="Weekly"`.
 Sunday = 0.
 |Time|Specifies the time of the day to run a job when `ScheduleType="Daily"` or `ScheduleType="Weekly"`.
 Specify in HH:MM format, e.g. 14:20.